heathermiller/dist-prog-book/README.md

 fault tolerance, from the lense of the programming models and frameworks that the programmer uses to build these systems.

+_**Please note that this is a work in progress, the book contents are in this repo, but we have not yet polished everything and published the final book online.
+Expected release: end of December**_

 ## Chapters

 1. RPC